7-11 August 2019

 Are we really as creative as we think we are or have the potential to be?

-Join Fiona Campbell for an experiential, artistic workshop designed to strengthen our capacity for generative thinking, exploring what it means to be human and to be truly creative in the generative sense.
+Join Fiona Campbell for an experiential workshop designed to strengthen our capacity for dynamic, fluid thinking, explore what it means to be human and be truly creative in the generative sense.
+In our innermost being, we are creative in the generative sense, but our modern lifestyle inhibits the unfolding of these forces, dulls our perceptions and hardens our thinking.
+Consequently, we are not as creative as we could and should be.

 Five years in the 1970s - with Wendy Cook